The best gifts for coffee geeks

 Coffee grinders come in all shapes and sizes, and with varying degrees of performance.
 You can get a solid Cuisinart one for under $40 that will serve you well, but if you're looking to impress the coffee aficionado in your life with a nice gift, you'll have to do better.
 Baratza's Encore grinder has been a popular choice among roasters and coffee pros for a while now.
 It's a little pricey for a grinder, but it offers a ton of attractive features that will immediately improve brewing across a variety of methods.
 Plus, it grinds coffee a lot more consistently, so you have more uniform grounds for your method of choice.

 The controls are simple: There's an on/off button on the side and a pulse button on the front.
-The Encore also offers 40 grind settings so you can get the exact coffee you need for a variety of methods: automatic brewers, AeroPress, Chemex, french press and more.
+The Encore also offers 40 grind settings so you can get the exact coffee you need for a variety of methods: automatic brewers, AeroPress, Chemex, French press and more.
 This grinder is also relatively compact, so it won't take up a lot of counter space, and it fits nicely under your cabinets.